sevntu-checkstyle/checkstyle-samples/README.md

-Samples  of how to use Sevntu checks in Ant, Maven, Gradle
+Samples  of how to use Sevntu checks in Ant, Maven, Gradle.

 [![][travis img]][travis]